 It’s important to get your sales team thinking long-term, and having a sales kickoff can be a great way to get the team thinking about their sales strategies for the year.

-A sales kickoff, SKO for short, is an annual meeting that allows sales teams to set goals for the new year, align strategy, and motivate reps.
-SKOs are typically hosted in January or February, though this isn’t a hard and fast rule.
+A sales kickoff, or SKO for short, is an annual meeting that allows sales teams to set goals for the new year, align strategy, and motivate reps.
+SKOs often last at least a full day and are typically hosted in January or February, though this isn’t a hard and fast rule.

 Your objectives should form the foundation of your entire SKO, which means you have to actually know what they are.
 By taking time to define your goals, you’ll ensure your meet-up is both productive and successful.
 There are two kinds of goals you should set: